esphome/esphome-docs/cookbook/sonoff-t1-3.rst

     :image: sonoff_1t_t3.png
     :keywords: Relay, Sonoff Basic, Sonoff Dual Dual R1, Light, HASS, Home Assistant, ESPHome

-I'm going to assume you have read up about :doc:`the Sonoff T1 / T2 / T3 and how to flash it with ESPHome </devices/sonoff_t1_uk_3gang_v1.1>`.
+Please make sure you have read up about :doc:`the Sonoff T1 / T2 / T3 and how to flash it with ESPHome </devices/sonoff_t1_uk_3gang_v1.1>`.

 So lets get straight on with the code

 T1